Venerating icon on St. Nicholas Day in Burgas

 Carp is the special food for the day, as legend tells how, when a ship was sinking because of a hole in the hull, St. Nicholas stuffed a live carp in the hole, saving the ship.
-The special fish dish, ribnik, is carp wrapped in dough or baked with rice.
+The special fish dish, ribnik, is carp or trout wrapped in dough or stuffed with rice, walnuts, raisins, and herbs.
 Ribnik is baked in the oven along with two special loaves of bread.
 Other meatless dishes are also served.
 The food is blessed at church or at home before being served.
 Carp is regarded as Nicholas' servant.

 After wafting incense over the food, the host raises the bread high, and breaks it in half.
 One half he keeps, the other is left on the table.
 The cross-shaped crown bone from the fish head (the krakhche) is also kept—it may be buried as a protection for the house or grandmothers used to sew it in children's caps to protect them from evil.

-The food is kept out on the table all day to be shared with neighbors and other guests.
-It is a great festival day which ends with songs and fun.
+Before serving the food is blessed at church or home.
+It is then kept out on the table all day to be shared with neighbors and other guests.
+It is a great festival day, that extends beyond those whose name day it is, as anyone may invite guests for lunch or dinner.
+The day ends with songs and fun.